qutip/qutip-tutorials/tutorials-v5/pulse-level-circuit-simulation/qip-customize-device.md

 #### Note

-For discrete pulse, the time sequence is one element shorter than the pulse coefficient because we need to specify the start and the end of the pulse.
+For a discrete pulse, the time sequence is one element shorter than the pulse coefficient because we need to specify the start and the end of the pulse.
 If two sequences are of the same length, the last element of `coeff` will be neglected.
-Later, we will see continuous pulse where `coeff` and `tlist` have the same length.
+Later, we will see a continuous pulse where `coeff` and `tlist` have the same length.

-To give an intuitive illustration of the control pulses, we give each pulse a latex label by defining a method `get_operators_labels` and then plot the compiled pulses.
+To give an intuitive illustration of the control pulses, we give each pulse a LaTeX label by defining a method `get_operators_labels` and then plot the compiled pulses.

 ```python
 processor.plot_pulses()